poiqwq/SQL-maintaining-skills/README.md

 # SQL-maintaining-skills

-This repository will contain tasks with their solvings with additional comments.
+This repository will contain tasks with their solvings and additional comments.